 - Aeronautics – Compared to the U.S., the aerospace industry is 16% more competitive in costs when viewed side by side.

 - Electronics – Mexico exports more than $70 billion annually, making it the 6th largest tech sector in the world.
 On top of that, there has been an annual growth rate of 20%, which doesn’t appear to be slowing down any time soon.

 Mexico didn’t become a manufacturing powerhouse overnight, there was decades of progress paving the way.
 It began with NAFTA, which revolutionized how modern economies could work together.
 Previously, Mexico’s economy was struggling to emerge and find its identity, but the lifting of tariffs and other similar hindrances to trade changed everything.
-NAFTA allowed for the creation of international supply chains between the trading partners, which, in turn, instigated Mexico’s transformation into a manufacturing powerhouse.
+One of the benefits of NAFTA is that it allowed for the creation of international supply chains between the trading partners, which, in turn, instigated Mexico’s transformation into a manufacturing powerhouse.